martinkt14/accident-mapper/README.md

 # Accident Mapper

-This application was designed to help quickly analyze crash/accident data provided by local/state for the purpose of understanding how the existing infrastructure impacts the likelyhood of future accidents.
+This application was designed to help quickly analyze crash/accident data provided by local/state municipalities for the purpose of understanding how the existing infrastructure impacts the likelyhood of future accidents.

 [Live Application](http://accident-mapper.herokuapp.com/)